phuctran1806/CP3405-TR3-2025-P1T4/maskfile.md

 ## all

-> Run backend (with Nginx) + frontend together, safe parallel mode + cleanup on exit
+> Run both backend and frontend (safe parallel mode + cleanup on exit)

 **OPTIONS**